Sync a ticket with Jira

 If you have followed the steps outlined in the Jira Integration page, you will find the following “Sync with Jira” section on the right hand side in the ticket page.
 If the Jira section is not in a convenient spot, you have the option to reorder the right hand menu of new and existing tickets.

 If you have multiple Jira instances defined, you can hover over this section and the Jira Instance which the ticket is linked to will be displayed.
 The Jira instance is made automatically based on the Product selection that was made on your ticket.
 If there is no product selected on the ticket, the Default Jira Instance and Default Project Key will be used.
-Click here to learn more about configuring your Products for Jira.
+Click here to learn more about configuring your Products.

 Creating a New Issue

 Clicking in the “New Issue” button will add the ticket to the queue to sync and the Issue Key will display “Pending…”.
 When this process is complete, the box will change from “pending…” to the Jira ticket number with a link.
 To see the link you will need to refresh the ticket.